William A Gardner

 The Emotional Media Deluge

 Any media outlet irrespective of bias or ownership wants - needs - to gain your attention.
-The old axiom of any newspaper, 'if it bleeds it leads,' means that the most emotionally-charged stories, especially if accompanied by charts or photographs that engender an emotional response, are what belong on the front page above the fold.
+The old axiom of any newspaper, 'if it bleeds it leads,' means that the most emotionally-charged stories, especially if accompanied by charts or photographs that engender an emotional response, are what belong on the front page above the fold, and as the first and loudest story on the TV news.

 There is a scene in The Shipping News where a seasoned reporter (Billy) is instructing a new reporter (Quoyle) about how to make his newspaper story attract readers.
 They are standing near the ocean and Billy says, "You have to start by making up some headlines.
 You know, short, punchy, dramatic headlines.
 Now have a look, what do you see?"
 He points at dark clouds some distance away on the horizon.